crawl/sequell/docs/listgame.md

   * `-graph` For a grouping/summary query, produces a graph.
 See the "[Graphs](#graphs)" section.
   * `-ttyrec` Get URLs to the game's ttyrecs.
+  * `-random` Return a random game matching the filter conditions.

   These options are not applicable to summary queries (queries using s=foo), with the exception of `-graph`, which is *only* applicable to summary queries.